SOOD++: Leveraging Unlabeled Data to Boost Oriented Object Detection: Related works

 The above methods typically focus on the fully supervised paradigm, requiring expensive labeling costs.
-Thus, several weakly supervised object detectors have been proposed recently, such as point-based methods~\cite{luo2023pointobb} or HBB-based methods~\cite{yu2024h2rbox,yang2022h2rbox}.
-However, they are either inferior to their fully supervised counterparts or fail to leverage unlabeled data for performance improvement.
+Thus, several weakly supervised object detectors have been proposed recently, such as point-based methods~\cite{luo2023pointobb}, horizontal bounding boxes-based methods~\cite{yu2024h2rbox,yang2022h2rbox} or hybrid-based methods~\cite{wu2024relational}.
+For example, H2RBox~\cite{yu2024h2rbox} learns the rotation via self-supervised learning, whose loss measures the consistency of the predicted angles in two different views.
+Recently, Relational Matching~\cite{wu2024relational} introduces a weak-semi supervised setting, which comprises some fully labeled and some weakly labeled data with a single point.
+However, these methods are either inferior to their fully supervised counterparts or fail to leverage completely unlabeled data for performance improvement.
 In this paper, we explore semi-supervised oriented object detection, which reduces annotation costs and boosts detectors, even those well-trained on large-scale labeled data, by utilizing additional unlabeled data.